alpacahq/typescript-sdk/README.md

 ## Install

 > 🚧 **WARNING** 🚧
-> This SDK is still in development and should not be used in production.
-The API is subject to change.
-Please report any issues you encounter.
-Thank you! 🙏 When the version no longer has the `-preview` suffix.
+> This SDK is currently in development and not yet stable.
+The API may change.
+Please report any issues you find.
+Thank you! 🙏 When the version number loses the `-preview` suffix, the SDK is ready for production use.

 From NPM: